Friday, July 21, 2017

 Aesthetics

-Visually, this has a Godly appearance that the Bitmaps sure enjoyed using.
-Lovely colours are splashed throughout every level and the scrolling is fast and fluent - so always manages to keep up the pace.
-However, it's the sprites that are something else; so many incredibly cute critters all of which are nicely animated too.
+Visually, it has a Godly appearance that the Bitmaps sure enjoyed using.
+Hardly original, but peppered with lovely colours splashed throughout each and every level.
+The scrolling is fast and fluent, so it always manages to keep up the gameplay's pace.
+However, it's the sprites that are something else; so many incredibly cute critters, all of which are nicely animated too.
 Why can't all games look this beautiful?
+Outstanding pixel artwork.

-The sound effects are fantastic but I would have preferred an option for a background tune.
-Famously, the title music is by Betty Boo but, I'm kinda meh about that.
-I guess it's nice to have and the quality is pretty good.
+The sound effects are fantastic, but I would prefer an option for a background tune.
+Famously, the title music is by Betty Boo, but I'm kinda meh about that.
+I guess it's nice to have, and the quality is pretty good.

 Get on your bike and get ready for another screenshot of crazy gameplay...